 Botha is a highly respected figure in South African cinema, having helped with the establishment of the National Film and Video Foundation (NFVF).
 He’s written the book on South African film both figuratively and literally.
 With respect to all the films during the festival, Fin Pictures decided to only release the quote at the end of the festival, to share the appreciation of the film from an important FIPRESCI member.

 You can read the full article, including a reaction from director Fin Manjoo in Africa’s two best film industry magazines below.

-All of the above mentioned SA films were categorized as belonging to the 2017 award season, with the exception of Woodwind which will move into 2018 because the film’s premiered after the end of September deadline for the year.
+All of the above mentioned SA films were categorized as belonging to the 2017 award season, with the exception of Woodwind which will move into 2018 when the final cut will be complete.

-With the local Premiere done, having screened successfully to rave reviews at the Cape Town International Film Market and Festival, Fin Pictures is now turning their attention to screenings abroad in 2018.
+Fin Pictures is turning their attention to screenings abroad in 2018.
 The South African commercial cinema release will follow after the international festival run.